Helpdesk Training Article

 - facilitating malpractice on behalf of others

-6.6 Cambridge English reserves the right to withhold or cancel exam results for some or all candidates for an exam if it determines that Cambridge English rules and regulations may have been breached or not followed to a sufficiently high standard, or the scores are not a reliable indicator of the candidate's ability, for any of the exam components.
+6.6 Cambridge English reserves the right to withhold or cancel exam results if it determines that Cambridge English regulations may have been breached, or the scores are not a reliable indicator of the candidate's ability.

-6.7 Candidates have the right to raise an appeal with their Centre against a decision relating to malpractice.
+6.7 Candidates have the right to raise an appeal through their Centre against a decision relating to malpractice.
 Details of the Cambridge English Appeals Procedures are available on cambridgeenglish.org/help/enquiries-and-appeals.

 6.8 Candidates are not entitled to a refund if their results are cancelled or withheld due to suspected malpractice.